Hearts and Hooves Day: Plot

-Reception
+Broadcast and reception

 Ratings

 "Hearts and Hooves Day" aired on February 11, 2012 and was viewed by an estimated 316,000 children between the ages of 2 and 11.
 The episode managed to become the second-highest program ever broadcast by The Hub at the time of its airing.
 Leading up to the episode's premiere, the network hosted a My Little Pony Fan Favorites Mare-A-Thon that made large gains in the audience.
 The marathon helped the network "significantly" outperform its 2011 year-ago ratings, making gains among kids between the ages of 6-11 by over 165%, kids aged 2–11 by over 160%, women aged 18–49 by over 233%, adults aged 18–49 by over 168%, and households by over 178%.
 An encore presentation of the episode, on February 14, was viewed by over 11,000 kids aged 6–11 and was watched in over 61,000 households.

-Reviews
+Critical reception

 The episode received largely positive reviews from critics.
+Sherilyn Connelly, the author of Ponyville Confidential, gave the episode a "B" rating.
 Raymond Gallant from Freakin Awesome Network awarded the episode a rating of 8.5 out of 10, and called it "another quality episode of a quality season."
 He cited the "entertaining and hilarious" qualities of the Cutie Mark Crusaders, and he praised the quality of the episode's writing.
 However, Gallant did comment on the naïvety of Twilight Sparkle, writing, "While the show has had Twilight suffer from being overly naïve at times, it really hadn’t happened for a while until now, and it feels really out of place."
 A review from Republibot noted that "Romantic episodes of non-romantic shows are tough to do, doubly so when it's a kid's show.
 They did a good job here, with the real emphasis being on the importance of one's responsibilities, and not interfering with others' relationships."
 The review praised the episode, and wrote that "The animation continues to be fantastic."